Substitutions For Oat Bran

 Be Still Farms Organic Oat Bran

 This product is naturally gluten-free.
 As well as being organic, sugar-free, sodium-free, vegan and all-natural.
 This product is a little more pricey, but you expect to pay extra for organic products.
-They often taste much nicer.
 Sprinkle it over your cereal, add it your pancake mix, or blitz it into your smoothie; oat bran is so versatile.

 Great Value Organic Whole Flax Seed

-Flax seeds (otherwise known as linseeds) comes from the flax plant.
-They’re one of the oldest crops and it’s texture and taste is very similar to oat bran.
+Flax seeds (otherwise known as linseed) comes from the flax plant.
 Flax Seed is naturally gluten-free and there’s a range of flax seed options available to us.
 This is one of the best substitutions for oat bran.
-Great Value Organic’s Flax Seed is marked gluten-free and is certified organic.
-It can be used in exactly the same way as oat bran.
-Add to items like waffles, cake, and bread for extra nutrition and fiber.

 Flax seeds have a range of health benefits; ranging from improving cholesterol and lowering blood pressure.
 They’re also great at keeping you fuller for longer, so a great addition to the first meal of the day.